UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/05/index.md

 ## Futures

 Rust has a special datatype that represents an action that will complete sometime in the future.
-By using `await` on a `Future`, we are passing control to another task until the Future completes.
+By using `.await` on a `Future`, we are passing control to another task until the Future completes.
 :::info
-In the `button_pressed` task, the `wait_for_falling_edge` returns a `Future`, which is then `await`ed.
+In the `button_pressed` task, the `wait_for_falling_edge` returns a `Future`, which is then `.await`ed.
 :::
 This is a simplified version of what a `Future` in Rust really looks like:
 ```rust